winitzki/scall/tutorial/programming_dhall.md

 The definitions appear very similar, except for the output types of the functions.
 But that difference is crucial.

-See the Appendix "Naturality and Parametricity" for a proof that the Church encodings of that form indeed represent mutually recursive types.
+See the Appendix "Naturality and parametricity" for a proof that the Church encodings of that form indeed represent mutually recursive types.

 ### Recursive type constructors